pydoit/doit/doc/dependencies.rst

 Note the ``--`` again to indicate the execution was skipped.

-Traditional build-tools can only handle files as "dependencies". `doit` has several ways to check for dependencies.
+Traditional build-tools can only handle files as "dependencies". `doit` has several ways to check for dependencies, those will be introduced later.

 targets